-With the aim of encouraging UK business to consider employing ex-military personnel, Veterans Work is a collaborative partnership between Deloitte, the Officers’ Association, The Drive Project, the Forces in Mind Trust – supported by Business in the Community.
+With the aim of encouraging UK business to consider employing ex-military personnel, Veterans Work is a collaborative partnership across charity and business.

 The Officers’ Association (OA) supports serving and former officers transition to new careers outside of the military and works closely with employers to support the 'Military is Good for Business' agenda.